 Advisor: Matthew Connelly

 David’s work focuses on the intersection of foreign and domestic politics in the United States.
-His dissertation explores the foundations of American global power through a history of the idea and importance of “public opinion.”
-It does so by telling the story of the Foreign Policy Association, the nation’s leading institution dedicated to the education of the public in foreign affairs.
-Moving between the state, philanthropic foundations, scholars, and activists, the dissertation breaks down boundaries between transnational, national, and local history to offer a new approach to an old question: just how democratic has American foreign policy been?
+His dissertation explores the extent of public engagement with foreign policy from the end of World War I to the Vietnam War, through a history of the movement for citizen education in world affairs.
+Concentrating on the Foreign Policy Association and the national network of community World Affairs Councils, the thesis moves between the state, philanthropic foundations, universities and activism to offer a new approach to an old question: how democratic has American foreign policy been?

-With Matthew Connelly, “Diplomatic History After the Big Bang: Using Computational Methods to Explore the Infinite Archive,” in Frank Costigliola and Michael J. Hogan (eds.), Explaining the History of American Foreign Relations, 3rd ed. (forthcoming)
+With Matthew Connelly, “Diplomatic History After the Big Bang: Using Computational Methods to Explore the Infinite Archive,” in Frank Costigliola and Michael J. Hogan (eds.), Explaining the History of American Foreign Relations, third edition (New York: Cambridge University Press, 2016)

 “Realism and Malarkey: Henry Kissinger, the State Department, and Domestic Consensus,” Journal of Cold War Studies 17 (Summer 2015), pp. 184-219